CSC4790-Fall2020-Org/ouroboros/README.md

 # Ouroboros
-Ouroboros is a Chrome browser plugin that helps you identify what data companies collect on you via their terms and conditions page.

 ## Installation
 1) Download this repository by clicking the green "Code" button and selecting "Download ZIP"
 2) Open the ZIP and move the ouroboros-master folder anywhere on your computer for easy access